 Using headsets over a hearing aid in the normal position (not T) may work for you, but it's best to use either the headset or the aids, never both.

 What do I do if my headset/hearing aid doesn't appear to be working?

-Due to checks in place and the nature of the system, any problems you might be experiencing are likely to be caused by batteries, the connection of your headset or hearing aid, rather than the loop itself.
-In either case double check your device or find the usher closest to you (even during the performance) and they will replace/give you another headset.
-Our headsets and the loop itself is tested before each performance.
+Our headsets and the loop itself are tested before each performance.
+Therefore, any problems you might be experiencing are likely to be caused by flat batteries or the connection of your headset or hearing aid, rather than the loop itself.
+In some cases older model 3G mobile phones in the immediate area can interfere with your signal, so ensure your phone is switched completely off during the performance.
+If you encounter problems, double check your device or find the Front of House Assistant closest to you (even during the performance) and they will replace your headset and/or do everything they can to assist you.